 Those elevated Caverns were my limit for the day and I made my exit soon thereafter but not until I'd consumed about as much of their hospitality as I could stand.

-I have on many occasions lay still in Far Marathon and listened and imagined..
-Numbness is all I have felt, no terror or feelings of regret for putting myself in this place.
+On occasions I've laid still in Far Marathon.
+The only way to truly imagine all but the very thing itself.
+Numbness is all I've felt, no terror or feelings of regret for putting myself in this place.
 If such did occur then I would have no choice but to face it, not for one second would I choose this.
-But if you are going to visit severely flood prone caves then you had best be willing to pay for it.
-There are those I have caved with over the years who's apparent inability to accept this suggests they should stay well away from such places and yet they don't..
+But if you are going to visit severely flood prone caves then you'd best be willing to pay for it.
+There are those I've caved with over the years who's apparent inability to accept this suggests they should stay well away from such places and yet they don't..

-I knew I would be back soon so didn't get all teary eyed during my swift departure from Marathon.
+Again, I knew I'd be back soon so didn't get teary eyed as I departed the Marathons.

 I searched for my camera on the return but failed to find it and actually gave up on it at that point.

-As I approached the 1st Drown or Glory I heard a series of very loud 'Glock' like sounds coming from upstream.
-It wasn't created by my wake because of the difference in water levels - I was downstream of the cobble dam.
-I stopped at that point and waited just in case the place was flooding and prepared myself to head back to Boulder Hall.
-I even retraced my steps to check whether my movements in the water were the cause but didn't appear to be.
+As I approached the 1st Drown or Glory a loud watery slap appeared from upstream and I froze.
+The pool I was wading and the source of the sound were separate bodies split by the dam.
+I stopped listened and prepared myself to head back to Boulder Hall.
+I even retraced my steps to check whether my movements in the water were the cause of it.
+They didn't appear to be.

 Getting stuck in gathering water between the 1st Duck(D&G) and Razor Rocks would suck!
 An unequivocally awful ending.